Four Steps to the Job Search Process

 - Your search will include applying for opportunities posted on websites, but this should not be the primary job search method you employ.

 - Limit this strategy to 20% of your search, and focus the remaining 80% on actively building relationships with professionals employed at companies and organizations of interest.
-This is commonly referred to as networking.
+This is commonly referred to as informational interviewing.

 Step 4: Stay Organized and Follow Up